zhenkewu/CFRL/docs/source/introduction/getting_started.rst

 Key Functionalities
 -------------------------

-CFRL is designed with two main functionalities:
+PyCFRL is designed with two main functionalities:

 1. Provide algorithms that enforce counterfactual fairness for reinforcement learning policies.
-The current version of CFRL implements the sequential data preprocessing algorithm proposed by `Wang et al. (2025) <https://arxiv.org/abs/2501.06366>`_ for offline reinforcement learning.
+The current version of PyCFRL implements the sequential data preprocessing algorithm proposed by `Wang et al. (2025) <https://arxiv.org/abs/2501.06366>`_ for offline reinforcement learning.
 The algorithm takes in an offline RL trajectory and outputs a preprocessed, bias-free trajectory.
 The preprocessed trajectory can then be passed to any existing offline reinforcement learning algorithms